lamini-ai/lamini-examples/prompt_engineering.md

   - Include keywords or constraints like `"brief"`, `"succinct"` and `"Write a detailed paragraph on..."`.

-Consider the output to this prompt ```"Describe the impacts of Silicon Valley."``` Note the output below is long and has an incomplete sentence at the end.
+Consider the output to this prompt ```"Describe the impacts of Silicon Valley."``` It is long and has an incomplete sentence at the end.

 ```
  Silicon Valley is a region in California that is known for its high-tech industry and innovation.
 It is home to some of the world's largest and most successful technology companies, including Google, Facebook, Apple, and Microsoft.
 The region has had a significant impact on the global economy and has transformed the way we live, work, and communicate.